oemunoz/secretarytool/README.md

 # SecretaryTool

-SecreatryTool admins a number of develop companies than look for a simulated certification.
+SecretaryTool admins a number of develop companies than look for a simulated certification.
 The levels of certification is represent by a KI.

 ----
 ## CakePHP